AyushP3233/Pizza-Sales-Dashboard/README.md

 The Pizza Sales Dashboard is a detailed visual tool that showcases sales trends, most ordered pizza types, daily order patterns, and monthly sales distribution.
 It helps restaurant owners, marketing teams, and sales managers understand what sells best and when.

 3. Tech Stack
 The dashboard was built using the following tools and technologies:
 • 📊 Power BI Desktop – Used to create dashboards, filters, and KPI visuals.
 • 📂 Power Query – Responsible for shaping and cleaning raw order and product data.
-• 🧠 DAX (Data Analysis Expressions) – Used to calculate most ordered items, total sales, and dynamic category aggregations.
+• 🧠 DAX (Data Analysis Expressions) – Used to calculate most ordered items, total sales, and dynamic category aggregations
 • 🧱 Data Modeling – Linked sales, date, product, and category tables for slicing/filtering.
 • 📁 File Format – .pbix for building and .png for visual presentation.